Need a short break? These beautiful islands near Singapore have the best beaches, resorts and rustic village life.

 Travel time: 3.5 hours for a car ride to the ferry terminal; fast-track through immigration; and a 70-minute seaplane ride that lands directly outside your suite

 11. Telunas, Indonesia

 Put Telunas on your vacay radar.
 The tiny tropical gem just 50km south of Singapore is the plush getaway you need without the fuss of aeroplane travel.
 Take your pick from the private island or beach resort.
-The former is made for romance, with spacious over-water sea villas, wide-angle views of the azure sea, and an infinity pool and bar.
+The former is made for romance.
+Think spacious over-water sea villas, wide-angle views of the azure sea, and an infinity pool and bar.
 The latter is best recommended for those with a soft spot for slow island life.
-Its rustic chalets are created in the style of traditional Riau architecture, and there’s a personal porch area with hammocks.
+You have four choices in what bungalow you’d like to stay in, complete with unobstructed views of the beach.
 Bonus: this is where you can enjoy a digital detox and really unwind.
 No Wi-Fi here!

 Travel time: Get on a one-hour ferry ride from Singapore’s Harbourfront Terminal to Sekupang Port in Batam; next, board a wooden longboat ride to Telunas in an hour and 40 minutes

 Known as the party island of Thailand, Phuket is far more than its reputation.
 If it’s serenity you seek, avoid Patong – it’s filled with raucous nightlife, restaurants and hordes of tourists.
 The island is home to 30 unspoiled white beaches with clear blue waters, ranging from lively (like Kata and Karon Beaches) to hidden beauties like Freedom Beach.
 The island is also the main spot from where you can island-hop to unspoilt gems like Racha and Coral Islands.

 Travel time: Fly for one hour and 45 minutes from Singapore to Phuket